 Tuition and Fees

 ** Standard housing charges apply for students living in a double occupancy room within the following dormitories: Bartlett, Catawba, Chalmers, Crawford, Fox, Kappa Alpha, Marion, Pi Kappa Alpha, Pi Lambda Phi, Sigma Chi, Smith, Wells or Yonce Halls.
-If students are able to procure a single room in any of the previously listed dormitories, it will cost $7,932 per year.
-Students residing in single occupancy rooms within Augusta, Beamer, Blue Ridge, Caldwell, Chesapeake, New Hall, Ritter, Shenandoah or Tabor Halls will be charged $8,956 for room/rent.
-Students residing in the Afton (single occupancy), Chesapeake, Elizabeth or the New Hall apartments can expect room/rent costs of $9,436.
-Students should expect to be charged $8,452 if they are living in a double occupancy apartment within Afton or Chesapeake Halls.
-The apartments in Crawford, Smith and New Hall semi-suite residents will be charged $8,452.
-Students living in a double occupancy room within Augusta, Blue Ridge, Chesapeake, New Hall, Shenandoah or Tabor will be charged room/rent costs of $7,958.
+If students are able to procure a single room in any of the previously listed dormitories, it will cost $8,170 per year.
+Students residing in single occupancy rooms within Augusta, Beamer, Blue Ridge, Caldwell, Chesapeake, New Hall, Ritter, Shenandoah or Tabor Halls will be charged $9,224 for room/rent.
+Apartments in Smith Hall, double occupancy are also $9,224.
+Students residing in the Afton (single occupancy), Chesapeake, Elizabeth or the New Hall apartments can expect room/rent costs of $9,7206.
+Students should expect to be charged $8,706 if they are living in a double occupancy apartment within Afton or Chesapeake Halls.
+The apartments in Crawford and New Hall semi-suite residents will be charged $8,707.
+Students living in a double occupancy room within Augusta, Blue Ridge, Chesapeake, New Hall, Shenandoah or Tabor will be charged room/rent costs of $8,196

 Additional Fees Directly Billed to Select Students: